oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

  - If you have your domain's resource file, then you can alter this file and call `kubectl apply -f` on the file.

  - You can use the Kubernetes `get` and `patch` commands.
-Here's a sample automation script:
+Here's a sample automation script that takes a namespace as the first parameter (default `sample-domain1-ns`) and that takes a domain uid as the second parameter (default `sample-domain1`):

    ```
    #!/bin/bash